Alfred R. Kelman: Biography

 Immediately following the announcement of the assassination of President Kennedy, Kelman spearheaded the national remote coverage of all events emanating from the Kennedy Compound in Hyannis Port, Massachusetts.

 After the Selma to Montgomery, Alabama riots (1965) Rev. Dr. Martin Luther King, Jr. (a graduate of Boston University School of Theology) chose Boston for his next rallying cry for racial freedom.
-In a march stretching over 20 miles through the streets of Greater Boston, crowds estimated in the hundreds of thousands, blacks and whites hand in hand, in racial harmony.
-Kelman, assigned to produce documentary coverage of this seminal event was granted a private interview with King.
+In a march stretching over 20 miles through the streets of Greater Boston, crowds estimated in the hundreds of thousands gathered, blacks and whites hand in hand, in racial harmony.
+Kelman, assigned to produce documentary coverage of this seminal event, was granted a private interview with Dr. King.
 The Kelman interview formed the heart of the documentary Martin Luther King in Boston.

-That year as a WBZ-TV producer/director as well as head of public affairs programming, Kelman formed a career alliance with a young teaching physician from Harvard Medical School, Robert E. Fuisz, M.D.
-Fuisz worked closely with Kelman to realize his vision to provide medical information to the public with an early morning series, Medical Knowledge For Man, over 60 half-hours.
-The format featured Fuisz as a physician and was distributed across the spectrum of Group W stations.
+That year, as a WBZ-TV producer/director as well as head of public affairs programming, Kelman formed a career alliance with a young teaching physician from Harvard Medical School, Robert E. Fuisz, M.D.
+Fuisz worked closely with Kelman to realize his vision to provide medical information to the public with an early morning series, Medical Knowledge for Man.
+The format featured Fuisz as a physician, and Kelman produced over 60 half-hour episodes which were distributed across the spectrum of Group W stations.

 At that time, Group W, as the U.S. participant in the pioneering documentary series Intertel, selected Kelman to represent the broadcast conglomerate with its partners on an international exchange program between the Canadian Broadcasting Company, Channel 7 Australia and Rediffusion London.
-There he was assigned to its historic weekly documentary series This Week.
+There, he was assigned to its historic weekly documentary series, This Week.